zcvele/OfficeDocs-SkypeForBusiness/Teams/meeting-themes.md

 10. In the **Custom meeting visuals** table, on your theme's row, toggle the **Currently Active** setting to **Yes**.
 11. Repeat steps 6-10 to add more themes to the policy.
 12. Select **Save**.

-## Assign a default theme to a meeting template (Public Preview)

-If you added multiple themes to each customization policy, you can use meeting templates to assign a default meeting theme to each template.
-When organizers select a meeting template while creating meetings, your chosen default theme automatically appears on the meeting invite, pre-join screen, and lobby.
-If you chose to lock the theme, organizers must use the default when they select the meeting template.
-If you leave the theme unlocked, organizers can select any available theme instead of the default one.
-To learn more about meeting templates, see [Overview of custom meeting templates in Microsoft Teams](custom-meeting-templates-overview.md).

-To assign a default meeting theme to your meeting templates, follow these steps:

-1. Open the Teams admin center.
-2. Expand **Meetings** from the navigation pane.
-3. Under **Meetings**, select **Meeting templates**.
-4. Either select an existing template or select **Add** to create a new one.
-5. Within your chosen policy, navigate to the **Meeting Customization** section.
-6. In the drop-down for **Meeting themes**, select a theme to create a default.
-To lock the theme, select **Lock** in the table's first row.
-7. Select **Save**.

-To learn more about how organizers use meeting templates, see [Use custom templates in Microsoft Teams meetings](https://support.microsoft.com/office/use-custom-templates-in-microsoft-teams-meetings-78279be9-3283-4999-b24e-96fb0da2fb4f).

 ## Allow organizers to turn off meeting themes for a meeting